zhufuyi/sponge/pkg/grpc/grpccli/README.md

 ## grpccli

-grpc client with support for service discovery, logging, load balancing, link tracking, metrics, retries, circuit breaker.
+grpc client with support for service discovery, logging, load balancing, trace, metrics, retries, circuit breaker.

 ### Example of use